Know Thyself: Transferable Visual Control Policies Through Robot-Awareness: Introduction

-Robot-aware visual controllers treat the robot and world differently in the control loop to their advantage.
-While this general principle applies broadly to all visual controllers, we demonstrate the advantages of robot awareness in controllers that work by planning through learned visual dynamics models, commonly called ``visual foresight''~\citep{finn2017dvf, ebert2018visual}.
-First, we inject robot awareness into the dynamics model, training it to be invariant to robot appearance, by omitting the robot pixels in its input.
-This corresponds to a shared robot-invariant ``world dynamics'' model.
-We then propose to complete this dynamics model by pairing it with self-knowledge of analytical robot dynamics for each robot.
-This corresponds to a factorization of the dynamics into world and robot dynamics.
+There is a way out of this bind: most robots are capable of highly precise proprioception and kinesthesis to sense body poses and movements through internal sensors.
+We propose to develop ``robot-aware'' policies that can benefit from distinguishing pixels corresponding to the robot agent from those corresponding to the rest of the ``world'' in image observations.
+Our robot-aware policies treat the robot and the world differently, to their advantage.
+While this general principle applies broadly to all visual controllers, we demonstrate the advantages of robot awareness in model-based reinforcement learning (MBRL) policies.
+MBRL policies work by planning through visual dynamics models that are trained to predict the consequences of agent actions.
+First, we inject robot awareness into the dynamics model, by factorizing it into robot-specific ``robot'' dynamics and robot-aware ``world'' dynamics.
 Figure \ref{fig:ra-concept} shows a schematic.
 Our experiments show that composing these two modules permits reliably transferring visual dynamics models even across robots that look and move very differently.
 Next, we design a robot-aware planning cost over the separated robot and world pixels.
-We show that this not only allows visual task specifications to transfer from a source to a target robot, it even leads to gains on the source robot itself by allowing the controller to easily reason about the robot and its environment separately.
+We show that this not only allows visual task reward specifications to transfer from a source to a target robot, it even leads to gains on the source robot itself by allowing the policy to reason separately about the robot and its environment.

-We evaluate our method, Robot-Aware Control (RAC), on simulated and real-world tabletop object pushing tasks, demonstrating the importance of each robot-aware component.
-In our most surprising result, we show that a robot-aware visual controller trained for object manipulation on a real-world, low-cost 5-DoF arm can transfer entirely ``zero-shot'', with no new training, to a very different 7-DoF Franka Panda arm.
+We evaluate our method, robot-aware control (RAC), on simulated and real-world tabletop object pushing and pick-and-place tasks, demonstrating the importance of each robot-aware component.
+We show that a RAC policy trained on a single, low-cost 5-DoF WidowX arm can transfer entirely ``zero-shot'' to a very different 7-DoF Franka Panda arm in the real world.
+To our knowledge, this is the first demonstration of zero-shot visual skill transfer between real-world robots, and also the first instance of transfer after training on only one source robot.